publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1826a.md

         (2) __Denial of port privileges__

-        The Secretary of the Treasury shall, in accordance with recognized principles of international law—
+        The Secretary of the Treasury shall, in accordance with international law—

-            (A) withhold or revoke the clearance required by [section 60105 of title 46][/us/usc/t46/s60105] for any large-scale driftnet fishing vessel that is documented under the laws of the United States or of a nation included on a list published under paragraph (1); and
+            (A) withhold or revoke the clearance required by [section 60105 of title 46][/us/usc/t46/s60105] for any large-scale driftnet fishing vessel that is documented under the laws of the United States or of a nation included on a list published under paragraph (1) or, as appropriate, for fishing vessels of a nation that receives a negative certification under [section 1826j(d) of this title][/us/usc/t16/s1826j/d] or [section 1826k(c) of this title][/us/usc/t16/s1826k/c]; and

-            (B) deny entry of that vessel to any place in the United States and to the navigable waters of the United States.
+            (B) deny entry of that vessel to any place in the United States and to the navigable waters of the United States, except for the purposes of inspecting such vessel, conducting an investigation, or taking other appropriate enforcement action.

         (3) __Notification of nation__